 - Take oral progesterone an hour before dinner if possible

-Keeping to a routine also applies to oral progesterone, which should be taken either an hour before you eat or a couple of hours afterwards.
-Dr Harper recommends you take it before dinner if you eat late, in case you fall asleep before you have chance to take your meds.
+Keeping to a routine also applies to oral progesterone, which should be taken either an hour before you eat or a couple of hours afterwards and taken at night because it can make you sleepy.
+Dr. Harper recommends you take it before dinner if you eat late, in case you fall asleep before you have a chance to take your meds.

 “They must be re-applied every three and a half days, not every three and then every four days,” says Dr Harper.
 “Because by the time you get to the end of the fourth day, it’ll be falling off and there won’t be much left to absorb.
 Put an alarm on your phone to remind you."